Rigdzin Düpa Sādhana

 hung, marik lé nyön zungdzin gyi

 Hūṃ.
-Ignorance, karma, afflictions and dualistic grasping,
+Ignorance, karma, destructive emotions and dualistic grasping,

 བསྐྱེད་པའི་བདག་འཛིན་རུ་ཏྲ་ཀུན༔